-- 1. All DX and similar units serving areas with occupied and unoccupied uses must have time of day control. interconnection with existing BAS shall be provided where available.
-Controls shall be minimum 7-day programable wall mounted hard wired thermostat.
-Basis of design shall be Honeywell RTH6580WF or similar compatible model matching unit manufacturer.
+- All DX and similar units serving areas with occupied and unoccupied uses must have time of day control.
+Interconnection with existing BAS shall be provided where available. - a.
+Stand-alone controls shall be minimum 7-day programable wall mounted hard wired thermostat. matching unit manufacturer.
 Portable remotes alone are not acceptable for any application.
-Controls shall be approved by Facilities Operations during design. - Straight runs of refrigerant lines shall be Type K copper tubing with soldered or brazed fittings.
-Soft copper is only permitted within 24" of unit connections.
+Controls shall be approved by Facilities Operations during design.
+Bacnet networkable temperature sensors shall be provided and tied to the building BAS where available. - Controls in Housing areas without BAS shall be nonprogrammable, LCD display, with 5-year warranty.
+Controls shall be approved by Facilities Operations during design. - 2.
+Straight runs of refrigerant lines shall be Type K copper tubing with 15% silver rod type brazed fittings.
+Soft copper

+- is only permitted within 24" of unit connections.
 All sets are required to include a liquid line filter drier.
-Refrigeration access ports shall be provided with locking caps. - All exterior pipe insulation shall have aluminum jacketing secured with metal fasteners. - 4.
-All cool refrigerant/suction line sets shall be insulated with elastomeric insulation.
+Refrigeration access ports shall be provided with locking caps. - 3.
+All exterior pipe insulation shall have aluminum jacketing secured with metal fasteners.
+Insulation and jacketing shall be continuous through pipe supports. - 4.
+All cool refrigerant/suction line sets shall be insulated with elastomeric insulation continuous through wall penetrations and pipe supports.
 Condensate drain lines shall also be insulated where condensation on the line is anticipated and will be problematic to adjacent surfaces.
-All drain traps shall have removable caps or plugs in

-- accessible locations. - 5.
+All drain traps shall have removable caps or plugs in accessible locations. - 5.
 All equipment shall have a minimum SEER Rating of 16 or a minimum EER rating of 14. - Fan coils mounted above ceiling must meet manufacturers clearance recommendations and be placed for easy maintenance access, in common circulation areas where at all possible.
 Service access to the unit shall be coordinated with all area infrastructures and maintained or the unit relocated. - 7.
-CN23-11: Return air plenums using floor and/or an exterior wall as side of the enclosure are prohibited. - 8.
-Basis of design shall be Trane, Goodman, or Carrier.
-Mini split systems may also utilize Mitsubishi or Daikin.
-Alternative manufactures submittals must be approved by Facilities Operations during the design. - 9.
-Primary drain pans shall be galvanized steel with welded seams or ABS plastic.
-Alternatives must be approved by Facilities Operations during the design. - 10.
+CN23-11: Return air plenums using floor and/or an exterior wall as side of the enclosure are prohibited. - Basis of design shall be Trane, Goodman, or Carrier.
+Mini split basis of design shall be Mitsubishi, Daikin, or preapproved substitute.
+Alternative manufactures submittals must be approved by UES during the design. - Primary drain pans shall be galvanized steel with welded seams or ABS plastic.
+Alternatives must be approved by UES during the design. - 10.
 All suspended cooling coil equipment, except for wall hung mini splits, shall have secondary independently supported drain pans with minimum 24 gauge galvanized steel construction with welded seams and minimum 4" overhang all around the unit.
 The p-trap and unit supports shall also be located completely over the secondary drain pan.
-Mini Splits shall have overflow prevention controls. - 11.
-Floor mounted cooling coil equipment shall have secondary drain pans where no area room floor drain is readily available. - 12.
+All refrigerant based systems shall have overflow prevention controls.

+- 11. Floor mounted cooling coil equipment shall have secondary drain pans where no area room floor drain is readily available. - 12.
 Compressors shall be provided with a 5 year minimum warranty. - 13.
-Refrigerant system shall be leak tested on site with nitrogen inert gas and witnessed by UCF Facilities Operations Staff.
+Refrigerant system shall be leak tested on site with nitrogen inert gas and witnessed by UCF Facilities Operations or UES Staff.
 Test shall be minimum 300 microns at 3 minutes, 500 microns at 5 minutes, or as recommended by the manufacturer. - 14.
-DX units shall be evacuated per manufacturer recommendations on site and witnessed by Facilities Operations.

-- 15. All recirculation loop lines shall be cleaned and flushed prior to final connections.
+DX units shall be evacuated per manufacturer recommendations on site and witnessed by Facilities Operations. - 15.
+All recirculation loop lines shall be cleaned and flushed prior to final connections.
 Flushing and cleaning plan shall be approved by FO during design. - 16.
 Floor mounted DX type units shall be set on non-adsorbent floor finishes including a minimum 36" workspace border. - 17.
-Ducted cooling coil equipment shall be provided with ultraviolet (UV) disinfection lighting in the UV-C bandwidth in the supply after the coil.
-UV-C intensity shall be specified to follow ASHRAE Epidemic Task Force guidance for irradiation level and duration to deactivate airborne biological agents.
-UV-C systems shall be separately submitted for review by UES.
-View ports and safety disconnects shall be provided with all UV systems.
+Ducted cooling coil equipment shall be provided with ultraviolet (UV) disinfection lighting in the UV-C bandwidth as noted in the filtration section. - 18.
+See other sections of this division for additional criteria as applicable to AHU's, piping, etc.